victorqribeiro/create/README.md

 # Create

-A simple bash script to create web apps.
+A simple bash script to create web apps that can be installed on devices as native apps.

 ## About